Skip to Content

 What makes it special?
 C-Firma™ Fresh Day Serum is designed to be mixed by you before its first use, which maximizes the potency of its delicate (but powerful) ingredients while keeping the formula fresh.
 This revolutionary vitamin C serum is packed with a powerful antioxidant complex of 15% l-ascorbic acid, 0.5% ferulic acid, and 1% vitamin E to reveal a brighter, firmer, and more even-looking complexion.
 The result is a noticeably diminished appearance of signs of aging and photodamage—replaced by incredible radiance and luminosity.

-CE Ferulic Serum by SkinCeuticals
+SkinCeuticals CE Ferulic Serum

 High potency triple antioxidant treatment.